HomeSoutheasternGroup Bourdon Test

 Dense commuter schedules mean a driver completes multiple identical turns in a shift, each requiring the same standard of accuracy.
 There is no 'one easy run' to recover on.
 The Group Bourdon builds the systematic, consistent concentration that back-to-back commuter operation requires — the ability to maintain accuracy through repetition.

-The Group Bourdon Test forms part of the OPC (Occupational Personality and Cognitive) battery used across all UK train operating companies, governed by RSSB standard RIS-3751-TOM.
-The format is identical at Southeastern as at any other operator — but the stakes are specific to this application.
+The Group Bourdon Test forms part of the OPC (Occupational Personality and Cognitive) battery, aligned with RSSB standard RIS-3751-TOM.
+Most GB mainline operators follow this standard, though exact assessments and recruitment stages can vary by operator.
+The stakes here are specific to this application.

 How the Group Bourdon works